michaelruocco/naughts-and-crosses-ui/README.md

 ## TODO List

-- add users filtering by group from UI
 - game list pages endpoint
 - game list filtered by player so user only sees their own games
 - game list filtered to hide complete games
-- investigate auth0 integration with cognito